 Can I apply for an OOP outside of the rotation dates?

-Some trainees are offered posts that they wish to take up as OOPEs that do not fit well with the September/March rotation dates.
-Taking these up is very messy for the trusts who were hosting the trainee, who will have a trainee for just a short time.
+Some trainees are offered posts that they wish to take up as an OOPE/OOPP that do not fit well with the September/March rotation dates.
+Taking these up is very messy for the trusts who are hosting the trainee and whose service provision may be derailed by losing a trainee from the rota.
 So wherever possible, OOPs will follow the September/March pattern.
-Those where this really is not possible will be looked at on a case by case basis.
+In exceptional cases where this really is not possible, this will have to be agreed with the HoS and the employing trust.

 I wish to take an OOPC for 12 months.
 Am I able to do so?